top of page

 Pascal Dagnan-Bouveret, Public domain, via Wikimedia Commons

-The 1857 painting Gleaners is a masterpiece by the French artist John Everett Millais.
-The painting depicts three young women (known as "gleaners") who work in a cornfield, gleaning the remaining grain after an autumn harvest.
+The 1857 painting Gleaners (Fig 9) is a masterpiece by the French artist Jean-François Millet.
+The painting depicts three young women as gleaners ("gleaners" gather small amounts of grain or other produce left behind by regular harvesters) who work in a cornfield, gleaning the remaining grain after an autumn harvest.
 The women are shown in beautiful and intricate detail, and the painting captures the natural beauty and serenity of the countryside.

 The women are dressed in typical rural attire, with long dresses and headscarves, and they are depicted in various poses as they go about their work.
-They are shown scattering grain, bundling sheaves of corn, and carrying baskets.
+They are shown picking out grain, bundling sheaves, and carrying basket pouches.

 This artwork was received with mixed reactions when it was first exhibited in the Paris Salon of 1857.
 Some critics praised the painting's realism and thought it was a sympathetic portrait of the struggling poor.
 Others criticized the painting for its portrayal of poverty and raised concerns about the social and political implications of such a depiction.